-A splash picture could be passed to bios, enabling user to show it as logo, when option splash=sp_name is given and menu=on, If firmware/BIOS supports them.
+A splash picture could be passed to bios, enabling user to show it as logo, when option splash=sp\name is given and menu=on, If firmware/BIOS supports them.
 Currently Seabios for X86 system support it. limitation: The splash file could be a jpeg file or a BMP file in 24 BPP format(true color).
 The resolution should be supported by the SVGA mode, so the recommended is 320x240, 640x480, 800x640.

 A timeout could be passed to bios, guest will pause for $rb_timeout$ ms when boot failed, then reboot.
-If $rb_timeout$ is '-1', guest will not reboot, qemu passes '-1' to bios by default.
+If reboot-timeout is not set, guest will not reboot by default.
 Currently Seabios for X86 system support it.